dphiffer/weather-ch/README.md

 A basic weather app that also includes objects from the Cooper-Hewitt collection

+## Requirements

+* PHP 5.2 or greater
+* PHP cURL extension
+* PHP libxml extension

 ## Installing

-If you want to run this code on your own machine:
+If you want to run this code on your own server:

 1. [Register your app](https://developer.apps.yahoo.com/wsregapp/) on the Yahoo Developer Network
+2. [Register your app again](https://collection.cooperhewitt.org/api/keys/register/) with the Cooper-Hewitt Collection API
+3. Click "Create an access token for yourself using this API key" on your Cooper-Hewitt app page, fill in **Permissions** as **read**, click the checkbox, and the button "Create"
-2. Copy `config.php.example` to `config.php` and drop your API keys in there
+4. Copy `config.php.example` to `config.php` and drop your Yahoo API key and the access token you just generated in there
+5. Make the 'cache' directory writable by the web daemon user

 ## Commentary follows